wallarm/product-documentation/docs/latest/api-attack-surface/overview.md

 ![AASM - configuring scope](../../images/api-attack-surface/aasm-scope.png)

 Wallarm will list all subdomains and show API leaks related to them if there are any.
-Note that domains are automatically re-scanned daily - new subdomains will be added automatically, previously listed but not found during re-scan will be deleted.
+Note that domains are automatically re-scanned daily - new subdomains will be added automatically, previously listed but not found during re-scan will remain in the list.

 You can re-start, pause or continue scanning for any domain manually at **Configure** → **Status**.